-A paid webinar is another way to simultaneously monetize your site's content while positioning yourself as an authority figure in your field.
-Webinars, which is an online presentation held in real-time.
-It typically runs up to 45 minutes.
+A paid webinar is another way to simultaneously monetize your site's content while positioning yourself as an authority in your field.
+Webinars, which is an online presentation held in real-time, typically run up to 45 minutes.

-You’ll need to pick your topic and do some research.
 In order to make your webinar to be a success, make sure it stands out from the competition.
-Invest in it's content to make sure you provide attendees with an extra value that only you can offer.
-Then, you’ll want to investigate what similar webinars are charging for access to help you figure out your admissions fee.
+Invest in it's content to make sure you provide attendees with value that only you can offer.
+Additionally, investigate what similar webinars charge for access to help you figure out what to charge.

 Finally, set a date and time for your webinar and spread the word.
-You can say it in a banner on your website, send a message to your email list, create a landing page builder to make a dedicated webpage for signups, and share it on social media.
+You can promote using a website a banner, send a message to your email list, use a landing page builder to make a dedicated webpage for signups, and share it on social media.

 12. Accept donations

-Your web visitors enjoy consuming every single area of your site, from its original content to the thoughtful visuals you continually add or update.
-That means you've been pouring in time, effort and resources to make sure its of high quality.
-With that in mind, consider asking regular readers for donations to help cover expenses and further support your way to internet success.
+Your website visitors enjoy consuming every single area of your site, from its original content to the thoughtful visuals you continually add or update.
+That's most likely because you've been pouring in time, effort and resources to make sure its of high quality.
+With that in mind, consider asking regular readers for donations to help cover expenses and further support your own investment.

 One of the easiest ways to accept monetary donations is via PayPal.
-You can write an open and honest message to your followers and feature it somewhere on your homepage, along with a button that invites them to contribute.
+You can write an open and honest message to your followers and feature it somewhere on your homepage, along with a CTA button that invites them to contribute.
 Wix streamlines the process of setting up a PayPal Donate button in a few simple steps.